How to Help Your Kids Beat the Heat

-With the summer months right around the corner, warmer, more humid conditions are sure to follow.
+With summer right around the corner, warmer, more humid conditions are sure to follow.
 Summer youth sports leagues will be starting soon, making this a good time to review the types of heat-related illness, first-aid, and methods for prevention of these common medical conditions.

 It is estimated that 240 persons die each year in the United States of heat-related illness.
 Heat stroke is ranked third in cause of death of U.S. high school athletes behind head and neck injuries and cardiac conditions.
 This becomes an even greater concern in younger athletes.

-"Youth and adolescent athletes sweat less, create more heat per body mass, and acclimate much slower than adults to warmer environments, putting them at greater risk for heat-related injuries in hot and humid temperatures," states Thomas Pommering, D.O., Medical Director for Children's Sports Medicine.
+"Youth and adolescent athletes sweat less, create more heat per body mass, and acclimate much slower than adults to warmer environments, putting them at greater risk for heat-related injuries in hot and humid temperatures," states Thomas Pommering, D.O., Medical Director for Nationwide Children's Sports Medicine.

 How to Recognize Heat-Related Illness